For updates on how the U.S tariffs impact the Vaughan business community, visit vaughanbusiness.ca/tariffs.

 -

-The Mastermind Program at the CEE Centre for Young Black Professionals is a 12-month initiative for alumni aged 18 to 30.
+The Mastermind Program at the Careers Education Empowerment (CEE) Centre for Young Black Professionals is a 12-month initiative for alumni aged 18 to 30.
 Participants receive a microgrant to develop Community Impact projects.
 The program includes workshops, seminars, coaching, and hands-on activities focused on community service, business planning, financial management, marketing, leadership, and networking.
 It aims to help participants grow personally and professionally while contributing to their communities.

 -

 The mentorship program is for business owners with a minimum of $100K or higher in revenues.
 The program’s goal is to get firms to their first $1 million and beyond.
-The focus is on firms in cleantech, STEM, or high growth potential industries.
+The focus is on firms in cleantech, science, technology, engineering and math (STEM), or high growth potential industries.
 Firms must have 5+ years of business experience and have completed the Propel Mastermind program.
 Participants will learn how banks, lending institutions, and investors look at business plans and how to pitch your story to them correctly.
 Also, they will acquire an understanding of how to construct a strategic plan, advanced marketing plans, brand platforms, business development strategies.

 -

-A 3 month program designed to uplift Black Newcomers and NEET (Not in Education) youth aged 15-30 by offering mentorship and workshops aimed at community and career building.
+A 3 month program designed to uplift Black Newcomers and Not in Employment, Education or Training (NEET) youth aged 15-30 by offering mentorship and workshops aimed at community and career building.

 -